 Appendix D

-Calculations and Supporting Documents for BMPs Planned and to Meet Cumulative Reduction Targets
+Calculations and Supporting Documents for BMPs Implemented and Planned After November 1, 2023

 Projects in Appendix C exceed cumulative pollutant reduction targets required in the 2023 MS4 permit.
+Appendix D shows cumulative implemented and planned reductions through FY2028 and lists shared credit projects with Fairfax County that were reported to DEQ in the Town’s FY2024 MS4 annual report.
 Any additional reductions will be reported to DEQ in the Town’s MS4 annual reports.

-Below is a summary of all BMPs through FY2028.Summary of All Implemented and Planned BMPs Through FY2028
+Summary of All Implemented and Planned BMPs Through FY2028